Frequently Asked Questions

 An APH or LPU permit is required to fish from the bank or within the enclosed waters of public hunting lands.
 The LPU allows for fishing activities on public hunting units that offer fishing.
 A fishing license is not required to fish from the bank of public waters found in units located within state parks if fishing is permitted.

-All units of public hunting lands available for public use under the APH and LPU permits are listed in the printed Map Booklet & online search.
+All units of public hunting lands available for public use under the APH and LPU permits are listed in the printed Map Booklet & online.
 Previous years’ Map Booklets and supplements are obsolete.
-Check the current Annual Public Hunting page for each unit before entering.
+Check the current Public Hunting Lands Map Booklet for each unit before entering.
+Commercially available mobile hunting applications may include units that are no longer part of the APH program, boundaries that have not been properly updated or public areas that are not part of the TPWD APH program.

 If you cannot find a unit in the Map Booklet or on these webpages, then the unit is not a part of the Public Hunting Lands program.
-If you are still not sure about a unit, call 1-800-792-1112 menu 5 for public hunting information.
+If you are still not sure about a unit, call (512) 389-4505 Monday to Friday from 8 am to 5 pm for public hunting information.

 Boundary Markers: Boundaries of most public hunting lands are marked at frequent intervals with signs facing outward and displaying information identifying the property as public hunting lands or a TPWD wildlife management area.
 If you can see the printed text on the Public Hunting Lands signs or the old Type II boundary signs, you are outside of the Public Hunting Lands.
 Also, U.S. Forest Service WMA boundaries are identified by yellow metal signs.